 In order to develop a marketing and product strategy, one needs to first understand users’ problems and needs.
 Likewise, it is fundamental to understand the potential user personas that might become a part of the ecosystem.

-We find several user personas, and classify them within two major categories: institutional and retail investors.
+We find several user personas, and classify them into two major categories: institutional and retail investors.

 Liquidity — Deep liquidity for the asset pairs provided on any exchange is an absolute necessity for institutional investors.
 The bigger the investor’s traded volumes, the more liquidity is needed to account for price impact, slippage, transaction fees, and more.
 Covered by a lack of regulatory requirements, some cryptocurrency exchanges are incentivized to synthetically produce high volume and mislead investors into assuming that the exchange can offer deep liquidity.

-Margin, options and futures — Big institutional clients have, on average, higher trading needs.
-Counting on the possibility of leveraging trading, hedging, borrowing and more can persuade institutional actors to decide for one exchange over the rest.
+Margin, options, and futures — Big institutional clients have, on average, higher trading needs.
+Counting on the possibility of leveraging trading, hedging, borrowing and more can persuade institutional actors to decide on one exchange over the rest.

 Through leverage trading, institutional investors can access bigger funds to trade and take advantage of market opportunities, potentially maximizing benefits in a way not previously possible.
 Similarly, margin borrowing can reap diversification benefits when initial funds are not enough to take a position in a number of assets because of their price or minimum buy-in.